 3. A healthy female body can gain about 2 pounds of lean mass a month under optimal conditions, so if you keep any weight gain around this level you can be confident that you’re gaining mostly lean mass.
 If you gain more than that, IT’S OK, but more of it will be fat.
 Again, IT’S OK.
 Gaining a little fat along with muscle won’t kill you, you can always lose it later (if you want.
 You may be surprised at how nice that extra fat looks when it’s over a foundation of added muscle!).

 4. Get plenty of protein!
 I generally recommend aiming for 1 gram per pound of your goal body weight, or just 100+ grams a day.
-Getting protein from real foods is best, but an occasional protein supplement isn’t going to derail you and can help bump up your intake if you’re having trouble getting enough from food alone.
+Get protein from food if you can, but a protein supplement isn’t going to derail you and can help bump up your intake if you’re having trouble getting enough from food alone.

 5. Carbs are great!
 Unless you have an active metabolic condition that necessitates a specific diet (in which case you should be working with a medical professional and not getting your nutrition information from blogs) don’t restrict carbs.
 They give you energy for workouts, and nutrients and calories your body needs to create new muscle mass.
-As always, get them from real, whole foods for the most part, but IT’S OK TO HAVE A TREAT now and then.
+As always, get them from mostly whole foods, but IT’S OK TO MAKE ROOM FOR TREATS in your daily calorie target!

-7. EAT EAT EAT, and don’t feel guilty about it.
+7. EAT, and don’t feel guilty about it.
 Your body NEEDS fuel to meet your daily obligations, to recover from workouts, and to build new muscle mass.
 Some days you will feel like all you do is eat.
-IT’S OK.
-If you’re feeling piggish, just tell yourself ‘Go Kaleo eats like a linebacker and is lean and healthy’.
 Enjoy!

 8. Experiment until you find what works best for you.
 I do great on tons of fruit, others go for sweet potatoes or bacon or coconut.
 There isn’t one right way, and trying to do it someone else’s way will ultimately not be as effective and sustainable as finding YOUR best way.
 You don’t have to ‘get it right’ on the first day.
 Pay attention to how your body feels and functions in response to what you eat.
 Keep a log so you can start to see patterns.